 WHAT IS 180/2020?

-In 2012 as part of the National 100,000 Homes Campaign, Homeless Services Center began the 180/180 Initiative, a collaboration with Santa Cruz County’s Homeless Persons Health Project and the nonprofit Santa Cruz Community Counseling Center, Santa Cruz AIDS project, and the behavioral health agency, Front St. Inc. The 180/180 Campaign aimed to house 180 of the most medically vulnerable, chronically homeless people in the county between late 2012 and July 2014, and turn their lives around 180 degrees.
+In 2012, as part of the National 100,000 Homes Campaign, Homeless Services Center began the 180/180 Initiative, a collaboration with Santa Cruz County’s Homeless Persons Health Project, Encompass Community Services, Santa Cruz AIDS project, the behavioral health agency, and Front St. Inc. The 180/180 Campaign aimed to house 180 of the most medically vulnerable, chronically homeless people in the county between late 2012 and July 2014, and turn their lives around 180 degrees.

 The 180/2020 Initiative is continuing to work with local community members, along with city and county organizations to expand its scope to ensure that “everyone is housed and healthy”.
 The Initiative is also participating in the “Built for Zero Campaign” with the National Alliance to End Homelessness by setting goals and using strategies to achieve our vision that homelessness in Santa Cruz County should be rare, brief and non-recurring.